Kriya Yoga

-Kriya is a time and energy intensive yoga practice, and therefore not for everybody, whereas stillness, meditation, and asana practice is easily for everybody!
-Kriya involves pranayama, visualization, somatic meditation, chanting, mudras, 108 mala beads, and energetic attunement.
-If you’d like to reach out for Asana and meditation practice for beginners, and transformative integration coaching, please get in touch!
+Kriya is not immediately right for everybody because it is a time and energy intensive yoga practice that requires commitment and dedication.
+However, stillness, meditation, and asana practice is easily for everybody!
+Kriya involves pranayama, visualization, somatic meditation, chanting, mudras, 108 mala beads, and energetic attunement as well as a sustained daily devotion.
+For Asana and preliminary meditation practices, and for transformative coaching:

 On this page you will learn: